DestinyVolt/D-D/Squiddle/Squiddle.md

 (Bond) I was taken by mindflayers and turned into this form.
 I hate all illithid. \
 (Flaw) I'm very easily peer pressured into things. \
 (Flaw) I'm overly nice to people who are rude to me, so long as they don't get violent. \
+(Flaw} I'm scared of anything getting near my eyes, and I'm terrified of leeches. \
 (Flaw) I need to eat a brain once a month.

 ### Equipment